abhinav84377/Big-Mart-Sales-Prediction-Hackthon/README.md

 - Imputed missing values based on statistical methods:
 - Mean for numerical variables.
 - Mode for categorical variables, ensuring feature relevance.
+- This could have been better using more advanced inputation methods like KNN imputation or Matrix Factorization or Regression based models

 **Encoding & Scaling**
 - Applied One-hot encoding to categorical features for effective model learning.
-- Standardized numerical features to enhance convergence in models utilizing gradient descent.
+- Standardized numerical features to enhance convergence in models

 **Modeling Approach**
-- Baseline to Advanced Models
+- Base to Advanced Models
 - Started with a Decision Tree model as a baseline approach.
 - Progressed to more advanced ensemble methods, including XGBoost, to improve predictive accuracy.
 - Hyperparameter Tuning
 - Used GridSearchCV to systematically find the best hyperparameters for selected models.
-- AutoML Exploration
+- AutoML Exploration could have been done to reduce manual work
 - Considered AutoML frameworks as an alternative to manual feature selection and hyperparameter tuning.

-Conclusion
+**Conclusion**
 The methodology employed a structured pipeline—EDA, feature engineering, and model optimization—to create a robust predictive model for Big Mart sales.
 The insights generated provide valuable business perspectives, while model selection ensures scalability and accuracy.